toiletbril/toiletline/README.txt

 object file (`-c` flag in gcc/clang) and link your program against it.

 Assume that every function is thread-unsafe until stated otherwise.
-UI probably shouldn't be modified my multiple threads anyway.
+UI probably shouldn't be modified by multiple threads anyway.

 Keys and editing